sst/guide/_examples/how-to-add-a-custom-domain-to-a-serverless-api.md

 $ npx sst remove --stage prod
 ```

+This will remove the custom domain mappings as well.

 ## Conclusion

 And that's it!
-You've got a brand new serverless API with custom domain.
+You've got a brand new serverless API with a custom domain.
 A local development environment, to test and make changes.
-And it's deployed to production as well, so you can share it with your users.
+And it's deployed to production with a custom domain as well.
+So you can share it with your users.
 Check out the repo below for the code we used in this example.
 And leave a comment if you have any questions!